Snowpark Container Services: Working with services

 After a service is created, use the ALTER SERVICE … <fromSpecification> command to update service code and redeploy the service.

-You first upload modified application code to your image repository and then call ALTER SERVICE, either providing the service specification inline or specifying the path to a specification file in the Snowflake stage.
+You first upload the modified application code to your image repository.
+You then execute the ALTER SERVICE command, either providing the service specification inline or specifying the path to a specification file in the Snowflake stage.
 For example:

 ALTER SERVICE echo_service